-If external power is connected, the SL3 is self-powered and power is not used from the USB port.
+If external power is connected, the device is self-powered and power is not used from either USB port.

-If external power is not connected, the SL3 draws power from the USB port.
-Power switching is automatic and the device continues to operate uninterrupted as long as a power sources is available.
+If external power is not connected, the SL4 draws power from USB A port if available and then from the USB B port if there is no power from USB A. Power switching is automatic and the SL4 operates uninterrupted as long as one of the three possible power sources is available.